Our vision for Nottinghamshire is a healthy, prosperous and greener future for everyone. To achieve that we’ll focus on:

 Why will this role be career enhancing for someone?

 If the remit of the role and the opportunities it presents aren’t enough to excite you, then how about joining an organisation where individuals are invested in.
-You will be given the opportunity to build your profile nationally and regionally.
-You will be given the chance to ‘create a legacy’ and there are no shortage of opportunities to put your name to and make your mark on the county.
+You will be given the opportunity to build your profile nationally and regionally as someone with the energy and drive to lead.
+There are no shortage of opportunities to put your name to and make your mark on the county, which will stand you in good stead when you decide to make the next step in your career as a Public Health leader.